-Sword certification has a separate history: the Hon’ami family has been for centuries the official sword apprisers of the shogunate, issuing paper certificates called origami and sometimes writing the attributions on the sword’s tang itself.
-Later on these attribution with other considerations were written also on the shirasaya, the “white sheath”, by various experts and collectors.
-After WW2 a governative association for the preservation of the Japanese sword was created, still active nowadays, issuing certifications for signature authenticity and for quality level of the sword (such as juyo token, “important sword”).
+Sword certification has a separate history: the Hon’ami family has been for centuries the official sword appraisers of the shogunate, issuing paper certificates called origami and sometimes writing the attributions on the sword’s tang itself.
+Later on, these attributions with other considerations were written also on the shirasaya, the “white sheath”, by various experts and collectors.
+After WW2 a government association for the preservation of the Japanese sword was created, still active nowadays, issuing certifications for signature authenticity and for the quality level of the sword (such as juyo token, “important sword”).

-Following what was created for swords, the association for the study of Japanese armor is issuing papers to state that some items are “worth preserving” or even “important”, but these origami have never been considered that important and do not really affect a Japanese armor’s value or price; most of the excellent suit of samurai amor in collections or for sale do not have such papers and only few dealers and collectors submit kabuto and amor for a certification.
+Following what was created for swords, the association for the study of Japanese armor is issuing papers to state that some items are “worth preserving” or even “important”, but this origami has never been considered that important and do not really affect a Japanese armor’s value or price; most of the excellent suite of samurai armor in collections or for sale do not have such papers and only a few dealers and collectors submit kabuto and armor for a certification.

 A fact worth noting is that netsuke, a filed where signatures are imitated widely, have never considered “worth” certifying and all major studies on authenticity have been actually made by western collectors during the 20th century.